M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 \subsection{Orbits \& Maneuvers}

-After launch, the five spacecraft will fly in a heliocentric elliptic transfer orbit to Mars.
+After launch, the five spacecraft will fly in a stacked configuration along a heliocentric elliptic transfer orbit to Mars.
 The approach trajectory along with the final orbits of the spacecraft and the transfer orbits needed to reach them are illustrated in \autoref{fig:traj}.
 Initially the four MFOs are stacked on top of the SWO.
-In this transit configuration the spacecraft will perform a Deep Space Correction Maneuver (DCM) before reaching Mars' sphere of influence, arriving at a periapsis of $\mathrm{1.8 R_m}$ with an inclination of $150^{\circ}$.
-Next, the four MFOs detach from the SWO and from each other.
+In this transit configuration the spacecraft will perform a number of Trajectory Correction Maneuvers (TCMs) before reaching Mars' sphere of influence, arriving at a periapsis of $\mathrm{1.15 R_m}$ with an inclination of $150^{\circ}$.
+In the stacked configuration, the spacecraft perform an Orbit Insertion Maneuver (OIM) that brings them to a capture orbit with a periapsis of $\mathrm{1.15 R_m}$ and an apoapsis of $\mathrm{30 R_m}$.
+The low periapsis and high apoapsis of the capture orbit is chosen to maintain the propellant mass of the SWO within feasible limits set by the size of the SWO inside the launcher fairing.

-After detaching, the SWO performs an Orbit Insertion Maneuver (OI) at the periapsis to increase the apoapsis to $\mathrm{5 R_m}$.
-Once at the apoapsis, the SWO circularize its orbit with an Increasing Periapsis Maneuver (IPM), entering its nominal orbit ($\mathrm{5 R_m \times 5 R_m}$).
-The four MFOs, in contrast, perform an Increasing Apoapsis Maneuver (IAM) at the periapsis of the insertion orbit.
-Their target orbit has an apoapsis equal to $\mathrm{6 R_m}$ and they will orbit in a cartwheel helix formation configuration that is reached using Formation Configuration Maneuvers (FCM).
-The mission trajectory can be seen in \autoref{fig:traj}.